bregman-arie/devops-exercises/topics/argo/README.md

 There are multiple ways to deal with it:

-1. Branch Drived: Have branches for your GitOps repo where you push first to development, do some testing, merge it then to staging and if everything works fine in staging, you merge it to production.
+1. Branch driven: Have branches for your GitOps repo where you push first to development, do some testing, merge it then to staging and if everything works fine in staging, you merge it to production.

 2. Use overlays and Kustomize to control the context of where your changes synced based on the CI process/pipeline used.
 </b></details>